wethod/learning-center-source/content/finance/index.md

 **Create a new travel request:**

+{{< img-center src="/uploads/2020/10/09/supplier_list.png" >}}

 1. Click button *New Request*.

 2. Insert project name.
 Job order will be automatically filled by the system.

-3. Insert departure and return dates.
+3. Insert the main destination for this travel.

-4. If needed, write your travel requests, if needed.
-For instance: train details, flight details and travellers’ name.
+4. If needed, write the purpose of the travel (i.e. meeting with the client).

-5. If needed, write your accommodation requests.
-For instance: hotel name, preferred accommodation’s position and guests’ name.
+5. Insert details for one or more categories of travel between train, flight, car, accommodation and other.

 6. Click *Save*.

-7. Your request will be added to the list.
+7. Your request will be added to the list of travel requests.

 **Edit a travel request:**